JosephLai241/URS/docs/The Forest.md

 The `Forest` is named after PRAW's [`CommentForest`][CommentForest].
 The `CommentForest` does not return comments in structured format, so I wrote my own implementation of it.

-The trie was a huge inspiration to the `Forest`.
+The trie was a huge inspiration for the `Forest`.
 I will quickly explain my implementation of the trie node.

 ```python
 class TrieNode():